GleViDe/BaSP-M2023/README.md

 - We acquire the ability to propose a valid solution for a particular programming problem.
 - We learned to use basic JavaScript structures, such as strings, arrays, if-else, for loop and functions
 - You can find the exercises asociated to this week in [link](https://glevide.github.io/BaSP-M2023/Week-05)

+### Week 06
+- Login and Sign-up added to Landing Page in Tablet and Mobile versions.

 ## Authors